wolfmaaan/greatest-albums/index.md

 ---

 <h1>Greatest Albums of All Time</h1>
 <p>A curated list of the most iconic albums in music history.
-Click each title to learn more.</p>
+Only the best of the best.</p>

 <input type="text" id="searchInput" placeholder="Search albums..." onkeyup="filterAlbums()">
 <select id="sortSelect" onchange="sortAlbums()">